-direct measurement, i.e.
+- direct measurement, i.e.

-- direct combustion, - catalytic combustion,
+- direct combustion,

+- catalytic combustion,

-indirect measurement, i.e.
+- indirect measurement, i.e.

-stoichiometric combustion,
+- stoichiometric combustion,

-inferential determination, i.e.
+- inferential determination, i.e.

-- correlation with other measured properties, - composition based calculation.
+- correlation with other measured properties,

+- composition based calculation.

-Depending on certain conditions, online or offline measuring devices may be used.
+Depending on some conditions, on-line or off-line measuring devices may be used.

-Online calorific value determining devices have their sampling system directly connected to the gas network.
+One-line calorific value determining devices have their sampling system directly connected to the gas network.

-For offline calorific value determining devices sampling is performed indirectly using for instance gas vessels.
+For off-line calorific value determining devices sampling is performed indirectly using for instance gas vessels.

-When provided, the sampling system shall not influence other parts of the measuring system and shall also allow representative samples to be taken of the gas having passed the meter.
+When provided, the sampling system shall not influence other parts of the measuring system and shall also allow taking representative samples of the gas having passed the meter.

-Guidelines for the design and operation of sampling systems are described in ISO 10715 [38].
+Guide-lines for the design and operation of sampling systems are described in ISO 10715 (Natural gas-Sampling guide-lines).